kilarinikhil/StreetViewTextRecognition/README.md

 # StreetViewTextRecognition
-contains a complete Guide for text recognition in a street view hemanth
+Contains a complete Guide for text recognition in a street view